-Law schools don’t mandate that you choose any particular major.
-In fact, you’re free to choose whatever courses you want during your undergraduate career – there are no pre law courses that are required for law school admissions.
+What is considered pre-law exactly?
+Well, law schools don’t mandate that you choose any particular undergraduate major (there are other law school requirements, though!).
+In fact, you’re free to choose whatever courses you want during your undergraduate career—there are no pre-law courses that are required for law school admissions.
 That said, some exposure to the following topics would be helpful for any future law student.
-Check out our list and let us know in the comments if there are any other pre law courses that you’d recommend for undergrads!

 All law students should know the basics of government.
 Try a variety of political science courses to get a sense for politics and international relations.
 Many political science departments also offer courses designed to give students some insight into law.

 Students with a strong philosophy background often find the LSAT to be much easier, simply because they have prior knowledge of formal logic.
 A logic course will give you a strong foundation for the Logical Reasoning and Logic Games sections of the LSAT.